 Why You Should be Fermenting Your Foods

 That unidentified container covered in blue fur might have colonized some interesting microbes but I wouldn't advocate you eating it.
 The fermented foods I'm talking about can be easily found at your nearest supermarket or even made a home using simple ingredients.
+At my naturopathic office in New York City, I have taught patients even with the tiniest of kitchens to be expert fermentors.

 Kimchi, sauerkraut, kombucha, keifir, yogurt, and even sourdough bread might be the new staples of a healthy diet.
 Of course they are not so cutting edge as most cultures have included fermented foods as part of their diets for thousands of years.
 In the past, fermentation helped to preserve foods before the advent of refrigeration because the beneficial microbes made the environment uninhabitable to harmful bacteria.
 Although this is no longer that important, the various health benefits of fermented foods make them powerful condiments to grace any meal.